 Property and equipment are recorded at historical cost.
 Depreciation and amortization are provided using the straight-line method over the estimated useful lives of the respective assets.
-Repairs and maintenance are charged to expense as incurred, and amounted to \$706, \$654 and \$447 for the years ended December 31, 2011, 2010 and 2009, respectively.
+Repairs and maintenance are charged to expense as incurred, and amounted to \$711, \$706 and \$654 for the years ended December 31, 2012, 2011 and 2010, respectively.
 Renewals and betterments are capitalized.
 The cost and related accumulated depreciation of property and equipment sold, replaced or otherwise disposed is removed from the related accounts.
-Gains or losses on disposal of property and equipment are credited or charged to income from operations.
+Gains or losses on disposal of property and equipment are credited or charged to depreciation and amortization in the accompanying consolidated comprehensive income statements.